Should I take out health insurance while I’m young?

 Your health is one of the most valuable assets you’ll ever have.
 Getting private health insurance is a great way to ensure you’ll have the right financial support when you need it most, but your cover shouldn’t be set and forget.

 If you’re looking for ways to reduce the price of your health insurance premium, a few small changes can make a big difference.
 At nib, we want to make sure that we’re providing health covers that give our members the best value for money.
 We aim to offer a range of benefits, services and inclusions that make being an nib member worthwhile, ensuring we’re here for you always, but especially when you need us most.

 As we experience each new stage of life, our health needs can change, so save yourself some cash and make sure you're not paying for cover you don't need.

-Just like your car or home insurance, excess is an amount of money you agree to pay for a hospital stay, before health insurer benefits are payable.
+Just like with your car or home insurance, an excess is an amount of money you agree to pay for a hospital stay, before health insurer benefits are payable.
 Generally speaking, choosing a higher excess means you’ll pay less for your premium, but you’ll pay a higher amount in the event you go to hospital.

-If you’re under 30, you’re in luck.
-As part of the reforms, nib members aged 18-29 automatically receive discounts of up to 10% on their private hospital insurance premiums.
+If you’re under 30, you’re in luck. nib members aged 18-29 automatically receive discounts of up to 10% on their private hospital insurance premiums.

 Our eligible members1 receive a 2% discount for every year that they’re aged less than 30, up to a maximum of 10% for those aged 18-25.
 And, the best part is if they remain on an age-based discount policy, they’ll retain that discounted rate until they turn 41, where it will then be gradually phased out at a rate of 2% per year.

 If you don’t currently have private health insurance, and you’re under the age of 31, then there’s no better time to take out cover.
 Why?
 Because if you don’t have private hospital cover by 1 July following your 31st birthday, you might have to pay a Lifetime Health Cover (LHC) loading in addition to your premium.